JonnyRed/sympy/README.stats.md

 under the null hypothesis that there is no correlation between the two variables.
 A smaller p-value indicates stronger evidence against the null hypothesis.

+# erf function

+The error function, often denoted by erf, is a mathematical function that describes the probability that a __standard normal variable__ will be less than a certain value.
+It is defined as:

+$$ erf(x) = \frac{2} {\sqrt \pi} \int_0^x e^{-t^2} dt $$

+where x is a real number.

+The error function has a number of important properties, including:

+* It is an odd function, meaning that erf(-x) = -erf(x).
+* It is asymptotic to 0 as x approaches positive or negative infinity.
+* It reaches a maximum value of 1 at x = 0.
+* It is used in a variety of statistical applications, such as calculating the probability that a standard normal variable will be within a certain range.

+For python an $x$ value of $0.5$ $erf_x = math.erf(0.5)$, calculates the error
+function for the value x = 0.5.
+The output of this code, 0.5204998778130465, is the probability that a standard normal variable will be less than 0.5.

+In other words, if you take a large number of standard normal variables, about 52.05% of them will be less than 0.5.

+The error function is a useful tool for understanding and analyzing data that is normally distributed.
+It can be used to calculate the probability that a variable will fall within a certain range, to compare different populations, and to make predictions about future events.

+# Distributions

+## Normal Distribution

+In statistics, a normal distribution is a type of continuous probability distribution that is symmetrical around its mean, most of the observations cluster around the central peak, and the probabilities for values further away from the mean taper off equally in both directions.
+It is also known as the Gaussian distribution or the bell curve.

+The normal distribution is one of the most important distributions in statistics because it is used to model a wide variety of real-world phenomena, such as heights, weights, IQ scores, and test scores.
+It is also used in many statistical tests, such as the t-test and the z-test.

+The normal distribution is defined by two parameters: the mean and the standard deviation.
+The mean is the average value of the distribution, and the standard deviation is a measure of how spread out the values are.

+A normal distribution with a mean of 0 and a standard deviation of 1 is called a standard normal distribution.
+This distribution is often used as a reference point for other normal distributions.

+Here are some examples of variables that are normally distributed:

+* Height
+* Weight
+* IQ scores
+* Blood pressure
+* Temperature
+* Reaction time

+The normal distribution is a powerful tool for understanding and analyzing data.
+It is used in a wide variety of fields, including statistics, engineering, finance, and medicine.

+Here are some of the uses of the normal distribution:

+* To model the distribution of continuous variables in nature.
+* To construct confidence intervals and hypothesis tests.
+* To compare different populations.
+* To make predictions about future events.
+* To optimize systems.